daattali/beautiful-jekyll/5_consultation.md

 **Personalized Care for Your Dosha**
 Every individual is a unique blend of the three doshas - Vata, Pitta, and Kapha.
 At Roots & Rhythms, we don't believe in one-size-fits-all solutions.
 Our consultations are carefully crafted to address your specific dosha dominance:

-Vata-Focused Sessions: If you're battling restlessness, irregular sleep, or digestive ups and downs, this is for you.
+**Vata-Focused Consultations**: If you're battling restlessness, irregular sleep, or digestive ups and downs, this is for you.

-Pitta-Balancing Consultations: Designed for those grappling with inflammation, skin flare-ups, or feeling constantly on edge.
+**Pitta-Balancing Consultations**: Designed for those grappling with inflammation, skin flare-ups, or feeling constantly on edge.

-Kapha-Harmonizing Appointments: Perfect if you're looking to boost metabolism, shake off lethargy, or improve respiratory health.
+**Kapha-Harmonizing Consultations**: Perfect if you're looking to boost metabolism, shake off lethargy, or improve respiratory health.

 **Our Consultation Process**
 During your visit, we'll dive deep into understanding your prakriti (innate nature) and current state of health.
 This involves: